 Long-Term Savings: Doing your own oil changes every 8,000 km instead of paying a shop can save you hundreds over several years.
 Plus, you control quality.

-Pro Tip: I always keep a small stock of crush washers and genuine filters in my own tool cabinet.
+I always keep a small stock of crush washers and genuine filters in my own tool cabinet.
 Saves time and prevents leaks.
-Also, when pouring in fresh oil, use a funnel with a flexible spout — makes it much easier in tight engine bays.
+Also, when pouring in fresh oil, use a funnel with a flexible spout—makes it much easier in tight engine bays.